keeeal/bd-vslot/README.md

-# cq-extrusions
+# bd-extrusions
-A CadQuery library of extrusions
+A build123d library of extrusions